Unconstrained quantitative magnetization transfer imaging: disentangling T1 of the free and semi-solid spin pools: Noise analysis

-In order to gauge the precision of the qMT estimates, we calculated the CRB for each voxel in the transversal slice that is depicted in Fig. \ref{fig:InVivo_MS} and cuts through the brain of an individual with MS. In WM, we find good agreement between the optimized CRB values (Tab. \ref{tab:CRB}) and the CRB for the estimated parameters, confirming that the optimization for a single point in parameter space was adequate.
-The biggest deviations to Tab. \ref{tab:CRB} can found in $m_0^s$, which is slightly higher for the in vivo WM estimates, and in $R_1^f$, which is slightly lower for the in vivo WM estimates.
+In order to gauge the precision of the qMT estimates, we calculated the CRB for each voxel in the transversal slice of an individual with MS (Fig.~\ref{fig:InVivo_CRB}).
+In WM, we find good agreement between the optimized CRB values (Tab.~\ref{tab:CRB}) and the CRB for the estimated parameters, confirming that the optimization for a single point in parameter space was adequate.
+The biggest deviations to Tab.~\ref{tab:CRB} can be found in $m_0^s$, which is slightly higher for the in vivo WM estimates, and in $R_1^f$, which is slightly lower for the in vivo WM estimates.

-In the cortical GM, we find CRB values similar to ones in WM for $m_0^s$, $R_1^f$, and $R_2^f$, and increased CRB values for $R_\text{x}$, $R_1^s$, and $T_2^s$, which is expected due to the reduced $m_0^s$.
-This effect is also in line with increased noise levels reported in Tab. \ref{tab:ROImean} and it is even more pronounced in CSF, where $m_0^s$ is close to zero.
+In the cortical GM, we find CRB values similar to the ones in WM for $m_0^s$, $R_1^f$, and $R_2^f$, and increased CRB values for $R_\text{x}$, $R_1^s$, and $T_2^s$, which is expected due to the reduced $m_0^s$.
+This effect is also in line with increased noise levels reported in Tab.~\ref{tab:ROImean} of the main paper and is even more pronounced in CSF, where $m_0^s$ is close to zero.
 In the MS lesions, we see only slight increases in the CRB values $m_0^s$, $R_1^f$, and $R_2^f$, which gives confidence in the estimates of these parameters in lesions.
-The CRB values of $R_\text{x}$, $R_1^s$, and $T_2^s$, on the other hand, do increase MS lesions, in particular in lesions 1 and 2 (cf. \ref{fig:InVivo_CRB}g).
-This is likely related to the pronounced decrease in $m_0^s$ in these lesions.
+The CRB values of $R_\text{x}$, $R_1^s$, and $T_2^s$, on the other hand, do increase MS lesions, in particular in lesions 1 and 2 (cf. Fig.~\ref{fig:InVivo_CRB}g).
+This increase is likely related to the lesions' pronounced decrease in $m_0^s$.